fasrc/seff-account/README.md

     seff-account [-a account] [-c cluster] [-u username] [-S start time] [-E end time]

 If run on a cluster that shares a single Slurm database, you can pass the name of the alternate cluster via `-c cluster`.
 The `SLURM_CLUSTER_NAME` env-var is checked and passed to `sacct` if present.

+Start time and end time are formatted the same as the [sacct](https://slurm.schedmd.com/sacct.html) command.
+By default it looks over the last day.